AIDC-AI/Marco-o1/README.md

 - [2025/02/14] 🔥 We released **[Marco-o1 v2](./README_v2.md)**.
 This version entirely relies on self-built data and has undergone DPO.
 It has been optimized more comprehensively for mathematical problem-solving、planning and instruction-following capabilities. 🍬 This time, our model's ability in counting letters is quite impressive! 😁

-- [2024/11/13] 🔥 We released **[Marco-o1 v1](./README_v1.md)**.
+- [2024/11/13] 🔥 We released **[Marco-o1 v1](./README_v1.md)**: Towards Open Reasoning Models for Open-Ended Solutions.
 This initial release includes our reasoning model, optimized for complex problem-solving and versatile applications across various domains.